AS97GitHub/LangTool-X/README.md

 - Developed by AS97.
 - **Inspired by the original "FO2 LangTool" developed by Burs using Delphi 7.**
-- Also inspired by the FlatOut modding and translation community.
 - **This Python version was developed in the [Cursor](https://www.cursor.so/) editor with the help of AI assistants: ChatGPT and Claude.**

 *Feel free to contribute or report issues via GitHub!*